Valve trombone: Performance characteristics

+In jazz

 As the B♭ tenor valve trombone uses the same fingering as the B♭ trumpet, it is occasionally a doubling instrument for jazz trumpeters.
 Notable jazz musicians who play the B♭ tenor valve trombone include Maynard Ferguson, Bob Brookmeyer, Clifford Thornton, Juan Tizol of the Duke Ellington Orchestra, Rob McConnell and Bob Enevoldsen.

+In the 1920s a valve trombone reconfigured into a saxophone shape was developed in Germany, called the normaphone (Normaphon).
+It was later taken up by American jazz musicians, including William "Hicky" Kelly in the 1960s and Scott Robinson in the 70s.

 Hybrid slide-valve trombones

-Trombones that combine both a slide with a set of valves were built as early as the 1860s by Besson.
-One of the earliest surviving examples was built by C.G.
-Conn in 1884, and closely resembles the modern "superbones" developed since the 1970s.
-A "valide" (a portmanteau of "valve" and "slide") was invented in the 1940s by jazz musician and machinist Brad Gowans, with three piston valves and a short four-position slide.
-The only known instrument now resides at the Institute of Jazz Studies at Rutgers University.
+Duplex or "hybrid" trombones that combine both a slide with a set of valves were built in the late 19th century by Besson and C.G.
+Conn.
+In the 1940s, the jazz musician and machinist Brad Gowans invented a "valide" (a portmanteau of "valve" and "slide") with three piston valves and a short four-position slide.

-Superbone

-In the 1970s Maynard Ferguson and Larry Ramirez of Holton Musical Instruments developed the Holton TR-395 "Superbone" for Ferguson to use in his band.
-It is similar to the 19th century instruments, with a very narrow bore of 0.484 in and three piston valves, and adds a slide lock which frees the player to operate the valves or the slide with either hand.
-Holton patented and manufactured it between 1974 and 2004.
-Later versions were developed in the early 21st century: James Morrison developed a superbone with Austrian instrument manufacturer Schagerl, which uses a larger 0.525 in bore and three rotary valves, and Wessex Tubas manufacture a larger bore superbone similar to the Holton.
+In the 1970s, the jazz trumpeter Maynard Ferguson and Larry Ramirez of Holton Musical Instruments developed and patented the Holton TR-395 "Superbone" for Ferguson to use in his band.
+Similar to the 19th century instruments, it has a very narrow bore of 0.484 in and three piston valves, which Holton manufactured between 1974 and 2004.
+Subsequent models developed in the early 21st century by the British-Chinese instrument maker Wessex and the Australian jazz musician James Morrison use a larger 0.525 in bore.
+Morrison's model, built by the Austrian instrument manufacturer Schagerl, has three rotary valves built into the bell section.